mattmc3/ez-compinit/README.md

 ZSH_COMPDUMP=/path/to/.zcompdump
 ```

 This plugin can also cache the zcompdump file for a day for performance reasons.
-You can
+Caching
+is disabled by default because it can cause you trouble if you add completions to your
+`fpath` and forget you have enabled caching.
+Then, you'll waste a hour trying to track
+down why your compinit is broken.
+If you consider yourself an advanced user and think
-enable that behavior with the following `zstyle`:
+you can navigate that issue, you can enable caching with the following `zstyle`:

 ```zsh
 zstyle ':plugin:ez-compinit' 'use-cache' 'yes'